Skip to Content

 The lower end of $2,000 is already the bare minimum to keep an ethical operation going.

-If you think you can get the neighbor’s dog as stud for $50, please don’t.
+If you think you can get the neighbor’s dog as a stud for $50, please don’t.

 Of course, some costs like show titles or a c-section are non-existing costs for many breeders but if you actually include these too, breeding can cost as much as $12,000 or more in the first year.

-While the cost in the second and third year will probably be lower, if you intend to be a breeder for the long-term, you’ll encounter very unexpected costs from time to time.
+While the cost in the second and third years will probably be lower, if you intend to be a breeder long-term, you’ll encounter very unexpected costs from time to time.

 How Hard Is It To Breed Dogs?